cmakafui/batchwizard/README.md

 BatchWizard supports the following commands:

-- `process`: Process batch jobs from input files in the specified directory.
+- `process`: Process batch jobs from input files or directories.
 - `configure`: Manage BatchWizard configuration.
 - `list-jobs`: List recent batch jobs.
 - `cancel`: Cancel a specific batch job.
 - `download`: Download results for a completed batch job.

 For detailed information on each command, use the `--help` option:

 ```bash
 batchwizard <command> --help